philipheines-centaur/retro-retroactive-pm/cards/v1.0/card008.md

-# Card 6
+# Card 8

 ### What it is?

-Merge/Conflict resolve UI
+Function: _add/commit_ XML(word/excel/document) in a different XML that contains all the differences plus metadata

 ### Expected milestone